Welcome to London & The Cotswolds

 Additional days, destinations, and activities can be added to customize this tour for your group.

 FRIENDSHIP CONCERTS IN CARDIFF

-It is estimated a place of worship sat on this site along the bank of the River Thames as early as the 6th century AD.
-The current cathedral was first built in 1106 and was under the care of the Bishops of Winchester.
-The cathedral saw many repairs and held service for many congregations until 1905 when it was given its current name of Southwark Cathedral.
-The current structure offers outstanding acoustics and the large steps leading to the altar act as built in risers.
-The Cathedral holds five services daily and is known for hosting large musical events.
-The Cathedral offers a stunning venue for visiting performance groups in the heart of central London.
+A place of worship is believed to have sat on this site along the bank of the River Thames since as early as the 6th century AD.
+The current cathedral was first built in 1106 under the care of the Bishops of Winchester.
+The cathedral has since undergone many repairs and held services for a variety of congregations.
+In 1905 it was given its present name of Southwark Cathedral.
+The current structure offers outstanding acoustics and the large steps leading to the altar act as built-in risers.
+The Cathedral holds five services daily and is known for hosting large musical events, offering a stunning venue for visiting performance groups in the heart of central London.

 HOLY TRINITY CHURCH

-This beautiful church built along the Avon River is known affectionately as the Shakespeare Church and is one of the most visited churches is all of Great Brittan.
-The Church of the Holy Trinity was completed in 1492 and boasts fabulous acoustics.
-A large number of visitors makes this an amazing venue for performances.
-Make sure to see the meticulously carved 15th-century misericord seats in the chancel of the church!
+The beautiful church built along the Avon River is known affectionately as the Shakespeare Church and is one of the most visited churches is all of Great Britain.
+The Collegiate Church of the Holy and Undivided Trinity was completed in 1492 and boasts fabulous acoustics, making it an amazing venue for performances.
+As the oldest building in Stratford, the Holy Trinity Church is filled with interesting details, including meticulously carved 15th-century misericord seats in its chancel.